-Dealine Deal Management Manual industry.
-Distinger with any mode gives Trust Committee Banking Book Management Manual Discussion on Interest Rate Risk Tool-Economic Value of Equity (EVE) Liquidity Contingency Plan (LCP) as of September 30, 2015 and impact to the Maximum Cumulative Outflow Merged Business continuity Plan (BCP) Manual of PNB Makati and Pasay, and updated BCP Manuals of Overseas Branches/Offices, such as Singapore, Hong Kong and Guam Unified RCSA methodologies and templates, being a major tool for ICAAP and Operational purposes, resulting in a single RCSA for the Bank and its subsidiaries.
-Major changes also include migration from five-rating scale into just four, and the improvement of the assessment criteria.
-Conducted Stress Testing on Large Individual, Conglomerate and Industry Exposures.
-Conducted Rapid Loan Portfolio Review on the Effect of the Yuan Devaluation and Typhoon Lando, Effect of Decreasing Oil Price to PAL and Petron Reviewed the Property Valuation and Appraisal Report Enhancement.
-Monitored Intra-group accounts, connected counterparties and economic interdependent accounts Model Validation of the Internal Credit Risk Rating Gap Analysis on the BSP Circular 855 requirements - Guidelines on the Sound Credit Risk Management Notation of minutes of the meeting and highlights of operations of the Bank's subsidiaries.
+Conducted Stress Testing on Large

+Individual, Conglomerate and Industry Exposures.
+3. Conducted Rapid Loan Portfolio Review on the Effect of the Yuan Devaluation and Typhoon Lando, Effect of Decreasing Oil Price to PAL and Petron 4.
+Reviewed the Property Valuation and Appraisal Report Enhancement.
+5. Monitored Intra-group accounts, connected counterparties and economic interdependent accounts 6.
+Model Validation of the Internal Credit Risk Rating 7.
+Gap Analysis on the BSP Circular 855 requirements - Guidelines on the Sound Credit Risk Management Notation of minutes of the meeting and highlights of operations of the Bank's subsidiaries.
 Resource speakers from them were also invited to discuss important issues.
-Review and approval of various investments for both directional and discretionary accounts.
+Trust Committee Review and approval of various investments for both directional and discretionary accounts.
+Acceptance and closing of various trust and other fiduciary accounts.
 Approval of the rationalized UITF product plate; termination of PNB Plus and AUP Dollar Fund.
-Approval on the amendments to the other fiduciary accounts.
-3. Approval of the rationalized UITF product plate; termination of PNB Plus and AUP Dollar Fund. operational efficiency and competitive advantage.
-6. Approval on counterparty limits and equity accreditations.
-7. Review and approval of transactions by and between trust accounts to fund the withdrawal of clients and realign the portfolio in accordance with the funds' strategy/guidelines.

-Board Oversight Committee - Domestic & Foreign Offices/ Subsidiaries As an oversight committee, monitor the performance of domestic subsidiaries on a regular basis more particularly on the following: 1.
+Approval on the amendments to the Declaration of Trust of various UITF to make the features of the products competitive and superior against its competitors.
+Approval on the acquisition on new Trust System to replace existing system for operational efficiency and competitive advantage.
+Approval on counterparty limits and equity accreditations.
+Review and approval of transactions by and between trust accounts to fund the withdrawal of clients and realign the portfolio in accordance with the funds' Board Oversight Committee - Domestic & Foreign Offices/ Subsidiaries As an oversight committee, monitor the performance of domestic subsidiaries on a regular basis more particularly on the following: 1.
 Financial performance for the month vs. budget 2.
 Status on attainment of strategic objectives 3.
 Major issues on compliance, audit and risk management.
 Board Oversight RPT Committee (BORC) Related party transactions were reviewed, deliberated, approved/ noted by BORC; endorsed to the Board for final approval; and documented in the Minutes per Board approved policies and procedures.
 Board IT Governance Committee Review and endorsed for Board approval IT policy guidelines and implementing procedures relative to IT functions, processes and systems and ensuring adherence to existing laws, rules and regulations, and global best practices.
-Reviewed and informed the Board in a timely manner critical IT Projects and endorsed approval of necessary IT budgets to support business plans and priorities; Monitored the IT Group performance, IT projects and in-sourcing and out-sourcing activities of IT functions and services provided to related entities; Reviewed and monitored significant IT concerns and corrective actions arising from regulatory examinations, internal audits and external reviews.
+Reviewed and informed the Board in a timely manner critical IT Projects and endorsed approval of necessary IT budgets to support business plans and priorities;

+3. Monitored the IT Group performance, IT projects and in-sourcing and out-sourcing activities of IT functions and services provided to related entities;

+4. Reviewed and monitored significant IT concerns and corrective actions arising from regulatory examinations, internal audits and external reviews.